devgeniem/dustpress/README.md

 #### get_acf_posts()

 This function extends the get_posts function with the ability to load __Advanced Custom Fields__ (ACF) field group data with the post objects.
 Accepts the same arguments as the `get_posts` function with the addition of the key `whole_fields` which functions similarly as described in the `get_acf_post` function.
 This function does not have a recursive functionality.
 ACF fields with relational post object data need to be loaded separately.

+# Debugger

+DustPress comes with a debugger which displays the data loaded by your current model in a json viewer.
+To enable the debugger go to WordPress dashboard.
+Under the Settings there are DustPress' settings.
+Tick the box 'Show debug information' and save changes.

+In the debugger view you can:
+* open and close data sets recursively by holding down the 'Shift' key while clicking an item.
+* close the debugger by pressing the 'Esc' key.